 I used to be a big fan of the Limeade made at the fountain, but the ones lately have seemed to be lacking the flavor they should have.

 What I would recommend in terms of flavor is the Milk Shake, although I have found better ones at other restaurants (such as Johnnie’s).

 There are two ways to get ice cream at Braum’s.
 Cartons are available in the store to take home, or you can order individual scoops from the counter.
 The majority of flavors are rotated either seasonally (such as the pumpkin) or at a seemingly random schedule throughout the year.
 The most popular flavors (vanilla, chocolate, lime sherbet, etc.) are available all the time.
 I have quite a few favorite flavors, but when ordering individual scoops I like to get the combination of chocolate and orange sherbet.

 Some fancier ice cream desserts are available from the counter, such as sundaes and the banana split.
 The Hot Fudge Sundae is a customer favorite that I also think is very good.

-The Brownie Fudge Sundae, though is my personal favorite.
+The Brownie Fudge Sundae, though, is one my personal favorites.
 The brownie on the bottom makes it taste somewhat like an ice cream cake, except the chocolate flavor makes it better than most.

 The Mix is prepared somewhat like a milk shake, except that it is meant to be eaten as a dessert.
 You can get a choice of drinks (such as ice cream or yogurt in various flavors) with various ingredients added (anything from strawberry to Oreo cookies).
 I like these best either when freshly served or when they are just barely thawing out after being stored in the freezer at home (in other words, cold to partially frozen).